stride3d/stride-docs/en/manual/install-and-update/index.md

 <span class="badge text-bg-primary">Beginner</span>

-The Stride editor is installed with a separate application, the **Stride Launcher**.
-This application is used for managing different versions of Stride and opening projects.
+The editor is installed with a separate application, the **Stride Launcher**.
+It allows you to manage different installations of the engine, install additional tools and open projects.

 ![Screenshot of the Stride Launcher](media/stride-launcher.webp)